-interruptible behaves exactly as safe, except that when a throwTo is directed at a thread in an interruptible foreign call, irrespective of the masking state, the exception is added to the blocked exceptions queue of the target thread and an OS-specific mechanism will be used to attempt to cause the foreign call to return:
+interruptible behaves exactly as safe, except that when a throwTo is directed at a thread in an interruptible foreign call, an OS-specific mechanism will be used to attempt to cause the foreign call to return:

-Unix systems The thread making the foreign call is sent a SIGPIPE signal using pthread_kill().
+Unix systems The thread making the foreign call is sent a SIGPIPE signal using pthread\kill().
 This is usually enough to cause a blocking system call to return with EINTR (GHC by default installs an empty signal handler for SIGPIPE, to override the default behaviour which is to terminate the process immediately).